 Does the exhaust gas of a glovebox require collection through an extraction network?

-Glove box exhaust gas collection is optional.
-The glove box functions independently from the exhaust network; however, operations involving hazardous materials may require connecting the glove box to an external facility exhaust system.
+Glove box exhaust gas collection is optional since the glove box usually functions independently from the exhaust network.
+However, operations involving hazardous materials may require connecting the glove box to an external facility exhaust system.

 How much gas is required to purge a glove box?

 A standard single-operator glove box can consume up to one cylinder of inert gas to achieve an initial set point of 5-10% relative humidity.
 It can take as much as two cylinders of inert gas to purge the system to achieve lower levels for more critical applications.
 As an approximate rule, the amount of purge gas required is easy to calculate: first you must calculate the volume of your glovebox in cubic feet - a typical single operator glovebox is approximately 20 cubic feet.
 Then, multiply the volume by 10 for applications requiring 5-10% RH and by 15 for more critical environments.
 There is 300 cubic feet of gas in a standard gas cylinder so you will need about 2 cylinders of gas.